SoftwareEngineeringDaily/softwareengineeringdaily.github.io/index.md

 title: Software Engineering Daily
 ---

-Software Engineering Daily creates and organizes technical software content.

-This is a place to learn about software, build software, and meet people to build projects with.
+Software Engineering Daily is a place to learn about software, build software, and meet people to build projects with.

 > [Join our Slack channel](http://softwaredaily.herokuapp.com/) to communicate with other contributors.